-Today, I’m actually sharing two ways to make the matcha latte.
+This version has a lot less milk and you can adjust the sweetened condensed milk to your liking.
 I usually prefer mine to be more tea than milk, which I know is not what a true latte is.
-A latte is supposed to have a lot of milk and most versions sold in cafes are more milky.
+A latte is supposed to have a lot of milk and most versions sold in cafes are milkier.

 There’s been a trend of layering the matcha latte, starting with a thick layer of sweetened milk and then pouring in the concentrated green tea on top.
 This version is very sweet, but it makes for a nice dessert or treat.